With this kind of analysis, you typically look at things like...

 Small speculator like retail traders like me and you.

-Then the commercial speculators, people who go to the markets to hitch whatever reasons that they want to hitch for.
+Then the commercial speculators, people who go to the markets to hedge whatever reasons that they want to hedge for.

 Cadbury needs cocoa to make chocolate.